 After you upload episodes, they are available in Libsyn.
 From your Libsyn account, you can enter all of the necessary information for the episode to prepare it for publication, including show notes, artwork, and scheduling information that specifies when you want the episode to become available in your publication destinations.

-For more information about how to publish an episode that you've uploaded using the dropbox folder, see Publish an Episode (and the "Other Ways of Uploading Episodes" section of that article in particular).
+For more information about how to publish an episode that you've uploaded using the dropbox folder, see Publish an Episode.

 Use the public folder to upload media that you want to share for "download only."
 "Files for download only" are files that you can make publicly accessible, but do not get published to any publication destinations — like podcast directories, social media, or web pages — through Libsyn.

-Use the quickcast folder to publish content to all of the publication destinations that you've connected your show to, including podcast directories, social media, and more.
+Use the quickcast folder to publish content to all of the publication destinations to which you've connected your show, including podcast directories, social media, and more.
 Episodes you place in this folder publish right away as soon as the upload finishes and your publication destinations process it.

 The information needed to publish your episode — such as the title, artwork, description, and more — come from the information stored in the media file you upload.
 This information is stored in containers called ID3 tags, which you need to update before you publish using the quickcast folder.
 For more information about ID3 tags and how to use them, see Manage the Episode Information in Your Media Files.